Can You Put a Mattress on the Floor?

 How thick should my mattress be if I put it on the floor?

 There is no requirement for how thick your mattress should be if you’re placing it on the ground.
-However, we suggest using a mattress at least 12 inches thick.
+However, we suggest using a 12 inch mattress or thicker.
 Since the floor is much harder than a box spring or a platform bed, a mattress with this thickness may offer more comfort.

 How should I prepare to put my mattress on the floor?